Trump defends court nominee Kavanaugh, wants to hear from accuser

 “I think he’s an extraordinary man.
 I think he’s a man of great intellect, as I’ve been telling you, and he had this unblemished record.
 This is a very tough thing for him and his family.
 And we want to get it over with,” Trump said.

+Ford has accused Kavanaugh of attacking her and trying to remove her clothing while he was drunk at a party in 1982 when he was 17 years old and she was 15, an allegation Kavanaugh has called “completely false.”
+Ford’s lawyers said in a letter sent on Tuesday to Senator Chuck Grassley, the Judiciary Committee’s Republican chairman, that she has faced “vicious harassment and even death threats” since coming forward on Sunday.

-The accusations have roiled a confirmation process that once seemed smooth for Kavanaugh, who if confirmed could consolidate the conservative grip on the top U.S. court.
+The accusations have roiled a confirmation process that once appeared smooth for Kavanaugh, who if confirmed could consolidate the conservative grip on the top U.S. court.

-Democrats, already opposed to Kavanaugh, have sought an FBI investigation, a request Republicans rebuffed.

 The confirmation fight comes just weeks before Nov.
-6 congressional elections in which Democrats seek to win control of Congress from Trump’s fellow Republicans.
+6 congressional elections in which Democrats are seeking to win control of Congress from Trump’s fellow Republicans.

+At the U.S. Capitol, Grassley said he was trying to get Ford to testify by Monday, publicly or privately.
+He did not answer questions about letting the FBI investigate.

+“I’m concentrating on doing everything I can to make sure Dr. Ford is comfortable to testify,” Grassley told reporters.
+“We have to make plans for her to come and that’s what I’m concentrating on.”

+Democrats have said the White House can order a more detailed FBI investigation, as occurred in 1991 during the confirmation process for Supreme Court Justice Clarence Thomas after he was accused of sexual harassment.
+Republicans have said the FBI would be doing nothing more than what committee staffers could achieve by interviewing Kavanaugh and Ford.

+A Reuters/Ipsos poll released on Wednesday showed a growing number of Americans opposing Kavanaugh’s nomination.
+In the poll, conducted from Sept.
+11-17, 36 percent of U.S. adults surveyed did not want Kavanaugh on the Supreme Court, up 6 percentage points from a similar poll a month earlier, while 31 percent favored Kavanaugh’s appointment.

-Earlier on Wednesday, CNN reported that a former classmate of Kavanaugh denied attending a high school party where the nominee is accused of assaulting Ford.
+CNN reported that a former classmate of Kavanaugh denied attending the high school party where the nominee is accused of assaulting Ford.

-Patrick J. Smyth sent a letter to Republican Senate Judiciary Committee Chairman Charles Grassley and top Democrat Dianne Feinstein in which he denied seeing any “improper conduct” by Kavanaugh, a classmate at Georgetown Preparatory School, according to CNN, which obtained a copy of the letter.
+Patrick J. Smyth sent a letter to Grassley and top committee Democrat Dianne Feinstein in which he denied seeing any “improper conduct” by Kavanaugh, a classmate at Georgetown Preparatory School, according to CNN, which obtained a copy of the letter.

 “I understand that I have been identified by Dr. Christine Blasey Ford as the person she remembers as ‘PJ’ who supposedly was present at the party she described in her statements to the Washington Post,” Smyth said in his letter, CNN reported.